-Help Kids Thrive is a public awareness campaign to keep families stable, help kids thrive, and build stronger communities.
+Help Kids Soar is a public awareness campaign to build healthy and strong families, children and communities.
 The campaign is designed not only to build awareness, but also to encourage participation in a number of activities that will help strengthen our community.

 Become familiar with the five protective factors and share this information with other adults to keep children safe from abuse and neglect.

 Challenging times impact every family.
 Recognizing stressful situations and keeping a sense of hope helps us take constructive action to turn things around.